Just because a watermelon calls you, you don’t have to take it home.

 Because let’s pretend for a moment that every decision is a watermelon.

 Not every watermelon that calls to me is the one I should get.
-Duh!

-Yep.
+Yes.
 Just because something calls us doesn’t mean it is a call we should answer.

-So I have been doing something different instead.
+So I started doing something different.

 Not until all the sides sound correct do I pick up the watermelon.

 Are you following me here?
-I know you are!
+I know you are.

-Because ideas often call us.
 But should we take them home?

-Perhaps we give the idea a quick perusal to see if it sounds right, but we assign the call more power.
-So we say “yes” when really, we should do a bit more knocking.
+Perhaps we give the idea a quick perusal to see if it sounds right, but we assign the call itself more power.

 Do you have a decision to make?